steinmanngroup/pepytools/README.md

 The potentials are typically made from a static charge distribution described by charges, dipoles and quadrupoles placed on atomic sites - for example the atoms of a water molecule - and by a classical, dynamic charge distribution described by (an)isotropic electric dipole-dipole polarizabilities - also placed on atomic sites.

+## Installing pepytools

+pepytools is a python library and installation is quite straight forward

+    python setup.py install

+to install it in the default locations.
+To install it in a custom location, you can run the following

+    python setup.py install --prefix=/path/to/custom/installation

+Remember to add the installation paths to your environment variables:

+    export PATH=/path/to/custom/installation/bin:$PATH
+    export PYTHONPATH=/path/to/custom/installation/lib/python2.7/site-packages:$PYTHONPATH

+shown here for a python 2.7 installation example.

 ## Example
 The most typical action to use pepytools is to add individual potentials.
 This is done either through the program supplied with pepytools called `pepy_add`